Midland Commons: Operations as power center

 On November 14, 2012, Winstanley Enterprises, LLC. of Concord, MA and Surrey Equities, LLC. of New York, NY announced they had purchased the mall for $38 million.
 A formal statement released by Adam Winstanley, a Principal of Winstanley Enterprises said, "There is a rich history with this property, and we are very excited to breathe new life into the development by putting together a plan that will once again position the mall as a vibrant part of Warwick's retail hub."

 A plan was announced in late 2014 to redevelop the mall as an outlet center, while retaining Kohl's, Walmart, and Sears.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Rhode Island Mall, into Seritage Growth Properties.

 As of February 2016 the mall has undergone construction to create space for four "big box" style tenants instead of the original outlet style plan.
 Burlington Coat Factory has been confirmed as one of the leasees.
 Construction was slated to be finished by September 2016, although the remaining three rental spaces have yet to be filled.

 It was announced that Dick's Sporting Goods and Planet Fitness will be relocating to the mall from their original locations.
 BJ's Brewhouse announced that they would be opening their first Rhode Island (and New England) location there as well.

 In September 2017, Sears closed its store as it was one of 20 stores to close nationwide.

 It was announced in October 2017 that Raymour & Flanigan will be relocating to the mall from its original location, taking over the first floor of the former Sears.
 At Home will also relocate from its original location to the mall, taking over the second floor of the former Sears, due to a lawsuit they had with Home Depot, which is in the same plaza as the original At Home location.
 Portions of the former Sears Auto Center are now BJ's Restaurants and Hook & Reel.
-Wendy's, On the Border, and Chuck E. Cheese's are also outparcels on the Seritage site.
+Wendy's, On the Border, and Chuck E. Cheese are also outparcels on the Seritage site.

-In July 2018, Toys R Us closed as a result of the company's Chapter 7 Bankruptcy filing.
-BJ's Market took over the building in May 2022 and is still operating as of July 2022.
+In July 2018, Toys R Us closed as a result of the company's Chapter 11 bankruptcy filing.
+BJ's Market took over the building in May 2022 and is still operating as of June 2024.